 Many work tasks and carreer paths will be open.
 Some examples include research and development within the private and public sector, management and research administration, programming and development in the computer industry, medical physicists, in addition to teaching and imparting.

 Some of the employers of graduates include: The Norwegian Veritas (DNV), Norwegian Institute for Air Research (NILU), Norwegian Defence Research Establishment, Oslo University Hospital, State Radiation Protection, Norwegian Hydro, Telenor, Norwegian Cancer Society, Norwegian Metrology Service, SINTEF, IDEAS, Inventura Tech, Accenture, Statoil, IBM, IFE, hospitals and x-ray institutes.

-The Master’s programme in physics qualifies for further PhD studies in physics, and depending on programme option, also for adjacent areas such as electronics and material sciences.
+The master's programme i physics may prepare you for further ph.d.-studies in physics, and depending on specialization, also within adjacent areas such as electronics and material science.

 By completing a one-year programme in Practical Pedagogical Education (in Norwegian) you will qualify to work as a lecturer in schools.